kataus/jsynth/README.md

 WIP.

+## Testing

+No tests have been written so far.

 ## License

-Not decided yet, GPL or MIT.
+Not decided yet.